 I couldn’t make a list of best hikes with your dog without including a high elevation summit!
 It is important to know you and your dog’s abilities when choosing a mountain like this!
 Mount Sniktau is a 13er, or 13,000 ft elevation mountain.
 While it is a fairly short hike because it starts at Loveland Pass which is already at almost 12,000 ft, it certainly gets your heart racing and your lungs working hard!

 Views from summits like Mount Sniktau are some of my favorites because you get to see so many of Colorado’s mountains.
 Mount Sniktau not only gives you views of some of Colorado’s 14ers, but also views of ski resorts including Breckenridge and Arapahoe Basin.
 You really feel like you are on top of the world when standing on this mountain!
 Some happy critters like pika and marmots may also greet you on this hike, but be aware that your dog may try to chase them like mine does!

 Finally, I’ll end the list with one of our favorite “backyard” hiking locations.
 We love living so close to Garden of the Gods.
 There are many trails throughout the park that give views of incredible rock formations as well as views of Pikes Peak.
 This is a great location for a shorter hike, with plenty of options to extend into a longer one.
 There are even a few paved trails in the park, making it a great spot for a nice walk at sunset!

 Start your Colorado Adventure!

 When hiking in Colorado with your dog, it is always very important to research the location to understand the level of difficulty and distance.
-In addition, pay attention to rules required in that particular area.
+In addition, pay attention to the rules required in that particular area.
 For instance, many of these hikes require that dogs be kept on leash.
-Once you have planned a great adventure, get out there and have a great time hiking with your pup in the beautiful Rocky Mountains!
+Once you have planned a great adventure, start your road trip and have a great time hiking with your pup in the beautiful Rocky Mountains!
 We love every single adventure we have been on in Colorado!